GetGit-M-Link/pacman/README.md

+# Pacman in C++ and QT
+This was written for an exam over 4 days.
+Other than the original pacman, the instruction specifically stated that pacman should only move when a key is pressed.

+Original Readme:
 # Prüfung: „Einführung in die Softwareentwicklung“
 ## Instruktionen zum Bauen des Projektes
 -Lies sich bei sowohl aus KDevelop heraus, als auch in QTCreator als auch in der commandline mit CMake problemlos kompilieren